 Research has shown that unaddressed grief among children and teenagers can seriously impact their functioning and personality.
 When these young people do not have the coping skills they need to process grief, they may turn to violence, drugs, or alcohol.
 I Have a Friend offers a healthy outlet for these children and the opportunity to form a real bond with someone who has experienced the same deep loss.
 Understanding the significance of this program, Kenny Slaught writes, “Recognizing that the child’s life will never be the same, the mentor offers a positive example for how to process and deal with the pain of loss.
 The mentor serves as a symbol that happiness and wholeness can be achieved no matter how the child may feel in the years immediately following a major loss.”

 Founder of Investec Real Estate Companies, Kenny Slaught has been in the industry for more than four decades.
 A dedicated investment strategist, he manages more than 3 million square feet of property throughout California.
 With total transactions valued above $1.2 billion, Investec has grown to become one of Santa Barbara’s leading real estate firms.
-An avid philanthropist, Mr. Slaught is involved with many non-profit and community organizations, including Santa Barbara Bowl Foundation and the Music Academy of the West.
+Mr. Slaught is involved with many non-profit and community organizations, including Santa Barbara Bowl Foundation and the Music Academy of the West.
 Contributing to the benefit of youth in the area, he dedicates considerable time to these and other worthy causes.

 Kenny Slaught – Facebook: